MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Publish-Module.md

 publish, `Publish-Module` publishes the first module with a version that is greater than or equal to the minimum version that you have specified.

+Publishing a module requires metadata that is displayed on the gallery page for the module.
+Required metadata includes the module name, version, description, and author.
+Although most metadata is taken from the module manifest, some metadata must be specified in `Publish-Module` parameters, such as **Tag**, **ReleaseNote**, **IconUri**, **ProjectUri**, and **LicenseUri**, because these parameters match fields in a NuGet-based gallery.

 ## EXAMPLES

 ### Example 1: Publish a module